How do I clean my laptop?

 Like almost everything else on a laptop, a keyboard is also different from the standard computer keyboard.
 With many laptop keyboards the keys cannot be completely removed.
 Therefore, we suggest cleaning the keyboard by using the same damp cloth you used to clean the exterior case of the laptop.
 In addition, compressed air can be used to spray any dust, dirt, or hair from in-between the keys.

-If you've spilt something onto the laptop keyboard (like a soda) that's causing the keys to stick and cleaning it does not help we suggest that you have the laptop repaired since the keyboard cannot be replaced.
+If you have spilt something onto the laptop keyboard (like a soda) that is causing the keys to stick and cleaning it does not help we suggest that you have the laptop repaired since the keyboard cannot be replaced.

 Cleaning the laptop touchpad can help improve the look of the laptop and also many times help improve the responsiveness of the touchpad.
 To clean the touchpad surface, use the same damp cloth used to clean the exterior of the laptop.

 Additional information about cleaning LCD and flat panel displays can be found on our main cleaning page.

 Cleaning the inside of a laptop computer can be a difficult task.
 However, in some situations, it may be necessary because of excessive dust and dirt buildup within the computer, such as on the processor's heat sink.

 Disassembling a laptop is much more complicated than disassembling a desktop computer.
 Because of the small form factor it is more difficult, and in many cases impossible.
 Therefore, we cannot provide information on how to disassemble your laptop.
 If after cleaning your computer that it is still overheating because of dust and dirt buildup, we suggest taking the laptop to an authorized repair center.

 Additional information and help with cleaning other portions of computers as well as discs and other computer related peripherals can be found on our main cleaning page.